schroffl/nxdk-pong-demo/README.md

 It might take a while when you run this for the first time.

-***
+### without Docker

-If you don't want to use Docker, you will need to install nxdk along with all its dependencies.
+If you don't want to use Docker, you will need to install [nxdk](https://github.com/XboxDev/nxdk) along with all its dependencies.
 Before running `make` you will also need to specify the nxdk installation directory.
 By default, the pong demo expects it to be in the same directory where the repository itself is located – like this: